chase-seibert/old-blog/_posts/2017-10-06-two-more-weeks-in-qa.md

 The existing documentation turned out to be very useful.
-Not only did it remind me about a bunch of test cases I would have forgotten about, but it had all kinds of hits about the most efficient way to test a specific case.
+Not only did it remind me about a bunch of test cases I would have forgotten about, but it had all kinds of hints about the most efficient way to test a specific case.

 # Communication